 What does wellness mean to you?
 Does mental health immediately come to mind?
 Or “overall health and wellness”?
-There are many more aspects to wellness in addition to mental health.
+There are much more aspects to wellness in addition to mental health.
 Can you name the dimensions of wellness?
 What are you doing to create a holistic environment for yourself and your staff?
 I will be discussing the practices I have integrated into my staff training’s, and day-to-day operations to contribute to the overall health and wellness of my (student) employees.

 There are a few different wellness models but I have always connected most to the 6 dimensions model for myself and while planning programs for my students.
 The six dimensions of wellness are listed below.